LEARNAcademy/syllabus/javascript/objects.md

 [![YouTube](http://img.youtube.com/vi/xDmsrXDweB8/0.jpg)](https://www.youtube.com/watch?v=xDmsrXDweB8)

 ## Overview
-- Objects are variables that contain a collection of key:value pairs
+- Objects are a datatype that contain collections of key:value pairs
-- Objects are the cross section of data and behavior (methods)
+- Objects are the cross section of data (static information) and behavior (methods)

 ## Learning Objectives
 - Understanding the anatomy of an object
 - Accessing the values from objects using the keys
 - Creating methods that return information from the object
+- Exploring object destructuring

 ## Vocabulary
 - JSON